2021 Nabisco strike: Continued strike action

 On August 31, Nabisco sent a cease and desist letter to the bakers union at the Portland facility warning legal action for continued interference in their operations, and several days later on September 2, officers from the Portland Police Bureau removed strikers from near the train tracks where they had been protesting.
 According to some strikers, this came after Nabisco hired a surveying company to confirm that the strip of land near the railroad tracks that the strikers had been protesting in was owned by the company.
 On September 2, Nabisco submitted a contract offer to the union that was rejected and later expired on September 7.
 Terms of the proposed contract would have included a $5,000 bonus for each worker, as well as increases in both annual wages and 401(k) matches.
 On September 8, Nabisco announced a collaboration with The Pokémon Company with the release of limited edition Pokémon-themed Oreos.
-The announcement was widely reported on in light of the boycott against Nabisco products, with articles published in Kotaku and AsiaOne questioning the ethicalness of purchasing them.
+The announcement was widely reported on in light of the boycott against Nabisco products, with articles published in Kotaku and AsiaOne questioning the ethicality of purchasing them.
 Over the course of the strike, the boycott gained attention over social media sites such as Reddit and Facebook, with some supporters of the strike posting pictures of fully-stocked shelves of Nabisco products at stores as proof of the boycott's effectiveness.

 Also on September 2, AFL–CIO President Liz Shuler met with picketing strikers in Richmond to voice the AFL–CIO's continued support for the strike.
 The following day, at a consumer conference, Van de Put stated that production levels at Nabisco were "not to the same level" as before the strike and that another round of discussions between the company and union were scheduled for the following week.
 These would be the first direct discussions between the two groups since July.
 Through mid-September, protesters in Portland began to speak about an increased level of violence from the security guards, who were from the Michigan-based security firm Huffmaster.
 Reporters from local television station KATU reported increased incidents of confrontations between protesters and security guards hired by Nabisco, and on September 14, a member of the International Brotherhood of Teamsters who had been protesting with the striking workers filed a federal lawsuit against Huffmaster, claiming that one of the guards had committed assault and battery on him.
 That same day, members of the National Women's Soccer League team Portland Thorns FC joined the picket line in support of the striking workers.